avantifellows/plio-rds-to-bigquery/docs/ENV.md

 **Note:** Do NOT use fully qualified name like `project-id:dataset-id`.
 Only the part after colon is needed.

 #### `BIGQUERY_REGION`
 The region of your bigquery setup in Google Cloud Console.
 You can check this from the dataset info section mentioned above.
+You can find all supported regions [here](https://cloud.google.com/bigquery/docs/locations#regional-locations)

 #### GOOGLE_APPLICATION_CREDENTIALS
 The name of the JSON file that contains the service account credentials.
 To create a new service account when setting up the project, visit our [Installation guide](./INSTALLATION.md).
+The service account must have BigQuery admin permissions.
 Based on your file name, here's what your value can look like: `gcp-service-account-filename.json`

 ### AWS RDS settings